-Vendor independence was a key criterion when selecting technology as well, and that’s where competing technologies fell short.
+Vendor independence was another key criterion when selecting technology—and that’s where competing technologies fell short.
 “Instead of building a specific product, Java defines a specification and lets multiple vendors in the industry provide an implementation.
 This gives choice to customers,” says Poddar.

-Over the years, as priceline.com’s needs have changed, Java has also enabled the company to migrate its IT infrastructure across three different hardware architectures and three different operating systems with little effort, Poddar adds.
+As Priceline’s needs have changed over the years, Java has also enabled the company to migrate its IT infrastructure across three different hardware architectures and three different operating systems with little effort, Poddar adds.
 The company launched in 1998 running on a Digital Equipment Corporation AlphaServer with Windows NT, then migrated to SPARC-based servers running Solaris (now Oracle Solaris), and today operates on an array of HP Intel-based blade servers running 64-bit Red Hat Linux.